 - Improvement: a nice amount of test cases (although no 100% coverage yet), allowing for Travis continuous integration-tests being done

 - dropping support for PHP below 5.3 (you really should be on PHP 7.x, it is way faster)

 - dropping support for the legacy minifiers

-These improvements will be released in a separate “Autoptimize Beta” plugin soon (you can already download from GitHub here) and we will start adding additional optimization options there, releasing at a higher pace.
+These improvements will be released in a separate “Autoptimize Beta” plugin soon (albeit not on wordpress.org as “beta”-plugins are not allowed).
+You can already download from GitHub here.
+We will start adding additional optimization options there, releasing at a higher pace.
 The goal is to create a healthy Beta-user pool allowing us to move code from AO Beta to AO proper with more confidence.
 So what new optimization options would you like to see added to Autoptimize 2.4 and beyond? :-)

 So work on Autoptimize 2.2 is almost finished and I need your help testing this version before releasing (targeting May, but that depends on you!).
 The more people I have testing, the faster I might be able to push this thing out and there’s a lot to look forward to;